 Forecast

-1 The prevailing Southwest Monsoon conditions are forecast to persist over Singapore and the surrounding region in the next fortnight with winds blowing mainly from the southeast or southwest.
+1 The prevailing Southwest Monsoon conditions are forecast to persist over Singapore and the surrounding region for the rest of September 2025, with winds blowing mainly from the southeast or southwest.

 4 For updates of the daily weather forecast, please visit the MSS website (https://www.weather.gov.sg), NEA website (www.nea.gov.sg), or download the myENV app.